New January 2022

 - School vehicles will operate at full capacity.
 We have made every effort to balance capacity on buses as to not exceed two students seated per bench.
 In some cases this was not possible and Kindergarten to Grade 3 students may be assigned to sit three to a seat.

-- Face coverings for students in Grades 1 to 12 are required on school vehicles.
-Students in Kindergarten are strongly encouraged to wear face coverings on school vehicles.
+- Face coverings for students in Kindergarten to Grades 12 are required on school vehicles.
 Schools will notify NSTS if there is a student with a face covering exemption and NSTS will notify the bus driver of this exemption.